 This is a great “how to” book for middle school readers.
 It follows 10 year old Ryan Leong and his family in San Francisco Chinatown as they prepare to host a huge New Year’s dinner for their extended family.
 They shop for special ingredients like dried scallops and make or purchase gifts and decorations that will bring everyone good luck.

 The Great Race

 This whimsical book does a really good job telling the traditional story of the Chinese zodiac.
 Thirteen animals in China come to the river to join in the Jade Emperor’s race to see which creature will win the honor of having the first year in the Emperor’s new calendar named after them.
-Race along with the Rat, Pig, Ox, Monkey, Dragon and more as you discover this fascinating legend and learn why the Cat and Rat are still enemies to this day.
+Race along to discover this fascinating legend and learn why the Cat and Rat are still enemies to this day.

 Hiss!
 Pop!
 Boom!

-Beautifully illustrated with traditional watercolors, this book is another winner for middle school readers.
+Beautifully illustrated with watercolors, this book is another winner for middle schoolers.
 Each page marries a Chinese New Year concept (i.e. “flowers and plants”) with the associated Chinese character and an explanation of the concept’s importance.
-It’s an integrated approach that will help older children understand the meaning behind the various activities they see during Chinese New Year.
+It’s an integrated approach that will help older children understand the meaning behind the various Chinese New Year activities.

 Bringing in the New Year

 With her playful illustrations and economy of words, Grace Lin is one of my favorite children’s book authors.
-This book follows a contemporary, suburban Chinese American family as they prepare for Chinese New Year.
 Amidst dragons, dumplings and lanterns, Lin builds a sense of holiday excitement that will feel especially familiar to your toddler if you’ve just finished a round of Christmas books prior to Chinese New Year.